 Zyrtec and Claritin are effective for about 24 hours.
 A person should only take one dose per day.
 The body absorbs both antihistamines quickly, but Zyrtec seems to work faster for some people.

-- Allegra contains the active ingredient fexofenadine.
-Allegra is non-sedating, so it should not make a person feel drowsy.
+- Allegra: This contains the active ingredient fexofenadine.
+Allegra is non-sedating, so drowsiness is not a common side effect, although it is possible.
 Allegra is also a second-generation antihistamine.

-- Benadryl contains the active ingredient diphenhydramine.
-This acts faster than the other three and aims to treat minor skin reactions, not seasonal allergies.
+up to 24 hours, which is longer than the other three.
+It aims to treat minor skin reactions and seasonal allergies.
 Benadryl is a first-generation antihistamine, which makes it sedating, so people tend to feel drowsy after taking it.

-When a person comes into contact with an allergen, their immune system reacts and produces a chemical called histamine.
+When people come into contact with an allergen, their immune system reacts and produces a chemical called histamine.

 Histamine causes many allergy symptoms, including inflammation of the skin or sinuses, pain, redness, and wheezing.